Foreign Dyslexia Language

 Learning English as a Foreign language presents many different issues than other languages.
 Many languages do not repeat letters for Dyslexics who are learning English as a foreign language.
 Greek alphabets do not repeat letters for Dyslexics.

 Studying Examples of Dyslexia is key to comprehending what is happening during Dyslexia Reading.

-Many non english speaking people are Dyslexic and have never been diagnosed or even considered the fact that they are Dylexic.
+Many non-English speaking people are Dyslexic and have never been diagnosed or even considered the fact that they are Dyslexic.
 About 10-15% of the population worldwide is Dyslexic and depending upon the alphabet they are using they are able to function within their language with certain Dyslexic Proof Alphabets.

-If you enter to learn Dyslexia English as a second language and come from an alphabet that never had any Dyslexia conflicts you would never have been exposed to the Dyslexia Dillema.
-The Dyslexia Dillema is the work of not only being not able to read the letters in a concise way but also not being able to write your alphabet.
+If you enter to learn Dyslexia English as a second language and come from an alphabet that never had any Dyslexia conflicts you would never have been exposed to the Dyslexia Dilemma.
+The Dyslexia Dilemma is the work of not only being not able to read the letters in a concise way but also not being able to write your alphabet.

-Could anyone imagine what it might be like for accent agu’s to not be in european alphabet languages.
-Loosing the accent ague’s would cause the alphabet to be more Dyslexic.
+Could anyone imagine what it might be like for accent agu’s to not be in European alphabet languages.
+Losing the accent ague’s would cause the alphabet to be more Dyslexic.
 The greater the world realizes its own literacy the better chances we all have at having expressions that we all can translate effectively.